jasmine/jasmine/README.markdown

 * View the project backlog at Pivotal Tracker: [http://www.pivotaltracker.com/projects/10606](http://www.pivotaltracker.com/projects/10606)
 * Follow us on Twitter: [@JasmineBDD](http://twitter.com/JasmineBDD)

+## How to Contribute

+We welcome your contributions - Thanks for helping make Jasmine a better project for everyone.
+Please review the backlog and discussion lists (the main group and the developer's list at [http://groups.google.com/group/jasmine-js](http://groups.google.com/group/jasmine-js)) before starting work - what you're looking for may already have been done.
+If it hasn't, the community can help make your contribution better.

+### Development Environment

+Jasmine Core relies on Ruby for executing the test suite and building the project for release.
+The spec suite runs in any major, modern browser (Firefox, Safari, Chrome, and yes various IE's) and in Node.js.

+### How to Develop for Jasmine Core

+* Write specs
+* Make them pass in a browser (or three): open `spec/runner.html`
+* Make them pass in Node: `node spec/node_suite.js`
+* Fix any warnings or errors from JSHint: `rake jasmine:lint`

+### Making a Successful Pull Request

+* __Include specs for your work__ - it helps us understand your intent and makes sure that future development doesn't break your work
+* __Ensure the full test suite is green__ in all the big browsers, Node, and JSHint - your contribution shouldn't break Jasmine for other users

+Do these things and we'll take a look.

 ## Maintainers

 * [Davis W. Frank](mailto:dwfrank@pivotallabs.com), Pivotal Labs
 * [Rajan Agaskar](mailto:rajan@pivotallabs.com), Pivotal Labs
 * [Christian Williams](mailto:antixian666@gmail.com), Square

-## Developers

-We welcome your contributions.
-Please review the backlog and discussion lists (the main group and the developer's list at [http://groups.google.com/group/jasmine-js](http://groups.google.com/group/jasmine-js)) before starting work - what you're looking for may already have been done.

-Please read the contributor's guide before starting work and before sending your pull request.

 Copyright (c) 2008-2011 Pivotal Labs.
 This software is licensed under the MIT License.